-Selecting the gateway:

-Remote gateway: select the object corresponding to the IP address of the tunnel endpoint from the drop-down list.

-You can also add gateways using the button

-Name: you can specify a name for your gateway or keep the peer's original name, which will be prefixed with "Site" ("Site <name of object>").
+1 Selecting the gateway: Remote gateway : select the object corresponding to the IP address of the tunnel endpoint from the drop-down list.
+You can also add gateways using the button e .
+Name : you can specify a name for your gateway or keep the peer's original name, which will be prefixed with "Site" ("Site <name object="" of="">").
 Selecting None as a peer allows generating policies without encryption.
 The aim is to create an exception to the following rules of the encryption policy.
-Traffic matching this rule will be managed by the routing policy.

-Identifying the peer:

-2 choices are possible, identification via Certificate or by Pre-shared key (PSK).
+Traffic matching this rule will be managed by the routing policy.</name> Click on Next .
+2 Identifying the peer: 2 choices are possible, identification via Certificate or by Pre-shared key (PSK).
 Select the desired option.

-- 1. If you have selected Certificate, you will need to select it from those you have previously created in the Certificates and PKI module.
+If you have selected Certificate, you will need to select it from those you have previously created in the Certificates and PKI module.
 The certificate to enter here is the one presented by the firewall and not the one presented by the remote site.
-A certification authority can also be added. - 2.
-If you have selected Pre-shared key (PSK), you will need to define the secret that both peers of the IPSec VPN tunnel will share, in the form of a password to be confirmed in a second field.

-You can Enter the key in ASCII characters (every character in ASCII text is stored in a byte whose 8th is 0) by selecting the relevant option.

-Unselect the option to view the key in hexadecimal characters (which is based on 16 digits: the letters A to F and numbers 0 to 9).

-To define an ASCII pre-shared key that is sufficiently secure, you must follow the same rules for user passwords set out in the section Welcome, under the section User awareness, sub-section User password management.

-Finish creating the peer:

-The screen will show you a window summarizing the configuration that was made, the Parameters of the remote site and the Pre-shared key.
+A certification authority can also be added.
+If you have selected Pre-shared key (PSK), you will need to define the secret that both peers of the IPsec VPN tunnel will share, in the form of a password to be confirmed in a second field.
+You can Enter the key in ASCII characters (every character in ASCII text is stored in a byte whose 8 th is 0) by selecting the relevant option.
+Unselect the option to view the key in hexadecimal characters (which is based on 16 digits: the letters A to F and numbers 0 to 9). i NOTE To define an ASCII pre-shared key that is sufficiently secure, you must follow the same rules for user passwords set out in the section Welcome , under the section User awareness, sub-section User password management.
+Click on Next Finish creating the peer: The screen will show you a window summarizing the configuration that was made, the Parameters of the remote site and the Pre-shared key.
 You can also add a backup peer by clicking on the link provided.
 You will need to define a remote gateway.
+Click on Finish .
 Create an IKEv2 peer The steps are the same as the ones in creating an IKEv1 peer.
-Local network Host, host group, network or network group that will be accessible via the IPSec VPN tunnel.
-Remote network Host, host group, network or network group accessible through the IPSec tunnel with the peer.
+Local network Host, host group, network or network group that will be accessible via the IPsec VPN tunnel.
+Remote network Host, host group, network or network group accessible through the IPsec tunnel with the peer.